 Canada's areas of action in ESA programs

-Canada currently participates in several programs of the European Space Agency (ESA), in the fields of satellite communications (telecommunications), Earth observation, exploration, navigation, and generic technology development.
+Canada currently participates in several programs of the European Space Agency (ESA), in the fields of satellite communications (telecommunications), Earth observation, exploration, navigation, generic technology and industry development, and space safety.

 Satellite communications